robertdebock/ansible-collection-roles/roles/elastic_repo/README.md

 # An alternative package which contains only features that are available
 # under the Apache 2.0 license is also available.

-# Elastic has two versions of the packages:
-# - "elastic" using the "Elastic" license.
-# - "oss" using the Apache 2.0 license.
-elastic_repo_license: oss

 # An extra package is required for RHEL9 (`crypto-policies-scripts`).
 # This variable determines if it should be removed or not.
 elastic_repo_cleanup_requirements: yes